 Adams Sherman Hill was a professor of rhetoric at Harvard.
 He formerly had been a journalist, and was one of the founders of the Independent News Room, a competitor of the Associated Press during the Civil War.

-William Rust formerly had been Secretary of the Eau Claire Lumber Company in Wisconsin, where he had served as a State Senator in the late 1880s.
+William Rust was a retired lumber manufacturer and banker from Eau Claire, Wisconsin, where he also had served as a State Senator in the late 1880s.

-They continued to live at 190 Commonwealth during the 1901-1902 winter season, but moved soon thereafter to 349 Commonwealth.
+They continued to live at 190 Commonwealth during the 1900-1901 winter season, but moved thereafter to 349 Commonwealth.

 During the 1902-1903 winter season, it was the home of Dr. Charles Goddard Weld and his wife, Hannah Putnam (Train) Weld.
-They had lived at 303 Commonwealth during the 1901-1902 winter season.
+They had lived at 303 Commonwealth during the previous season.
+They also maintained a home on Fox Island in North Haven, Maine.

 Charles Weld was a physician and surgeon.
 He was a noted art collector specializing in Japanese art.